 Sleep Apnea is a sleep disorder that occurs when a person's breathing is interrupted during sleep.
 People with untreated sleep apnea stop breathing repeatedly during their sleep, sometimes hundreds of times.
 This means that the brain and the rest of the body may not get enough oxygen.
 Studies show those persons with sleep apnea are at higher risk for medical issues such as high blood pressure, heart issues, Type 2 diabetes, metabolic syndrome, and liver problems, among others.

-Loud snoring, morning headache, attention problems, irritability and feeling tired after a full nights sleep may be indicators that you have sleep apnea.
+Loud snoring, morning headache, attention/concentration issues, irritability, and feeling tired after a full nights sleep may be indicators that you have sleep apnea.